Finally, the wedding day!

 “So much the better.
-There’s something so romantic about evening dinners,” another voice answered.
+There’s something so romantic about evening dinners,” another answered.

-“The couples must be looking forward to when they’ll be alone,” said the lady with oversized boobs, likely held in position by a push up bra and wearing a tight miniskirt that exposed the entire
+“The couples must look forward to when they’ll be alone,” said the lady with oversized boobs, likely held in position by a push-up bra and wearing a tight miniskirt that exposed the entire length

-length of her thighs in her seated position.
-“I hear he married her coz of her family’s wealth.”
+of her thighs in her seated position.
+“I hear he married her because of her family’s wealth.”

 “Who cares, I like him.
 He’s simple and well built.
 Look at that chest and his biceps,” answered another.
 “And how well he’s behaving!”